ropensci/roweb3/content/blog/2024-08-20-git-tricks/index.md

 git pull --depth=1 origin main
 ```

+I [explored the result with `tree`](https://linux.die.net/man/1/tree) and it was
-The result was just what I needed to modify:
+just what I needed to modify:

 ```bash
 ➜  roweb3 git:(main) tree